KostadinDev/deep-gestures/README.md

     	python train.py <processed_data_folder> <model_saving_location_folder> <0 or 1>
-    	-To save as a .h5 file, the last argument should be 0 -To save as a .tflite file, the argument should be 1 Or for the fine tuned model:
+    	-To save as a .h5 file, the last argument should be 0 -To save as a .tflite file, the argument should be 1

+	Or for the fine tuned model:

 	python evaluation.py <processed_data_folder> <model_saving_location_folder>

 	Example:
 		python train.py processed_data/ lite_models/ 0

+## After this requires Arduino, TAs can stop here

 ## Model Conversion
 After obtaining the Tensforflow Lite model as a “.tflite” file you have to convert it to a c++ file and put it in your Arduino project.